jibidus/image-in-kdoc-intellij-plugin/README.md

 ![](kdoc%20sample.png)

-The image file path is relative to file where the kdoc is declared.
+* Local paths are relative to file where the kdoc is declared.
+* External urls are supported.

 <!-- Plugin description end -->